dfinity/motoko/doc/md/reference/language-manual.md

 If `r` is `trap`, the declaration evaluates to `trap`.
 If `r` is a value `v` then evaluation proceeds by matching the value `v` against `<pat>`.
 If matching succeeds, the result is `v` and the binding of all identifiers in `<pat>` to their matching values in `v`.

 If matching fails, then evaluation continues with `<block-or-exp>`, which, having type `None`, cannot proceed to the end of the declaration but may still alter control-flow to, for example `return` or `throw` to exit an enclosing function, break` from an enclosing expression or simply diverge.

-All bindings declared by a `let-else` (if any) are *immutable*.
+All bindings declared by a `let-else` if any are immutable.

 #### Handling pattern match failures